 Alternatively to using notes the facilitator can also ask team members to take turns and mention a strength and give examples of how they see their peers using it.
 The facilitator will write down the strengths, for instance on a flip-over.
 Once enough strengths have been identified the team proceeds to selecting the major problem that they want to solve.

-You can do this exercise also with remote or dispersed teams by providing the list of core qualities to all team members and asking them to assign strengths to their fellow team members.
-Team members can prepare individually by identifying strengths and adding them to a central document or website (Google doc or Wiki) with a short motivation.
-My suggestion is however to reserve time for the team to discuss the qualities and decide how to use them to address a problem that needs to be solved or for individual and team improvement (e.g. in a Skype call or with a Google hangout).
+You can do this exercise also with remote or dispersed teams by spreading out the Personal Qualities Cards images on an online whiteboard (e.g. Jamboard or Lino).
+Ask the team members to assign strengths to their fellow team members.
+Team members can prepare individually by identifying strengths and pulling them out on the whiteboard to discuss them.
+Alternatively, they can use the cards to create a list of personal qualities in an online document or website (Google doc or Wiki).
+My suggestion is to reserve time for the team to discuss the qualities and decide how to use them to address a problem that needs to be solved or for individual and team improvement (e.g. in a Google Meet or Zoom).

 Examples using this exercise